 - If you have a relevant website or online portfolio, include a link to find it.

-- Don’t include such things as a birth date, and make sure you understand if you are in an appropriate location and industry to include a resume profile photo.
+- Don’t include in your address sections uch things as a birth date, and make sure you understand if you are in an appropriate location and industry to include a resume profile photo.

 Good luck on your resume writing!

 Do you have any questions on how to include contact information on a resume?
 Not sure whether to include address on resumes or what personal information should be on a resume?
 Give us a shout in the comments below and we will answer your question.
 Thanks for reading!